laminas/laminas-ci-matrix-action/README.md

   "extensions": [
     "OPTIONAL array of strings",
-    "Each element represents an extension to install", "Names are from the Sury PHP repository, minus the php{VERSION}- prefix", ],
+    "Each element represents an extension to install", "Names are from the Sury PHP repository, minus the php{VERSION}- prefix" ],
   "ini": [
     "OPTIONAL array of strings",
     "Each element respresents one php.ini directive",
-    "e.g. 'memory_limit=-1'",
+    "e.g. 'memory_limit=-1'"
   ],
-  "dependencies": "dependencies to test against; one of lowest, locked, latest", "command": "command to run to perform the check",
+  "dependencies": "dependencies to test against; one of lowest, locked, latest", "command": "command to run to perform the check"
 }
 ```